fmandela/fmandela.github.io/README.md

 # Fredrick Mandela GitHub Pages Profile

-A lightweight GitHub Pages landing page for Fredrick Mandela, focused on data platforms, backend systems, full-stack applications, analytics engineering, and data quality.

-This page is intentionally separate from the full Next.js portfolio.
-It works as a simple, fast, static professional identity page that can be hosted directly through GitHub Pages and linked from GitHub, LinkedIn, resumes, and other public profiles.

-## Purpose
+This is a simple GitHub Pages profile site for me — Fredrick Mandela.

+I created it as a lightweight public landing page that can sit alongside my main portfolio site.
+The full portfolio has more detail, case studies, resume positioning, and project writeups.
+This page is intentionally smaller: it gives a quick summary of who I am, what I work on, and where to find me.

+## What this page is for

-This repository provides a standalone `index.html` page that helps make Fredrick Mandela’s professional profile easier to discover and cross-reference across search engines, AI systems, recruiters, and technical audiences.
+The goal of this page is to make my professional profile easier to find and connect across public platforms like GitHub, LinkedIn, search engines, and AI tools.

-The page is designed to support identity and entity clarity for:

-- Fredrick Mandela
+My work sits across:

-- Senior Data & Full-Stack Engineer
+- Data engineering
+- Full-stack engineering
+- Backend systems
 - Data platforms
-- Backend systems
-- Full-stack applications
 - Analytics engineering
+- APIs and integrations
+- Cloud deployments
 - Data quality and observability

-- Nairobi, Kenya
+My recent professional work has focused heavily on data engineering and data platforms, but my broader experience includes backend and full-stack software engineering as well.

 ## What is included